yocontra/node-gdal-next/README.md

     - Starting with 3.4
         * GDAL >= 2.1 is required
         * All platforms use lazy-binding meaning that parts of the binary won't be loaded in memory until the first function call
-        * All `gdal.RasterBand` getters now throw an `Error` instead of returning null on error
-        * `gdal.RasterBand.noDataValue` now returns `NaN` if the original value was `NaN` instead of null; when setting it to `null` it correctly clears the `NoDataValue` instead of setting it to `NaN`; one should still exercise care when using `NaN` as a `NoDataValue` - since even if the binary representation is defined by IEEE 754, different formats, compilers or architectures may exhibit different behavior; additionally `gdal.RasterBand.noDataValue` is the only async getter to not throw when the `NoDataValue` is not set, as this is not considered an error
+        * `gdal.RasterBand.noDataValue` now returns `NaN` if the original value was `NaN` instead of null; when setting it to `null` it correctly clears the `NoDataValue` instead of setting it to `NaN`; one should still exercise care when using `NaN` as a `NoDataValue` - since even if the binary representation is defined by IEEE 754, different formats, compilers or architectures may exhibit different behavior

  * If you are coming from `node-gdal`, in addition to all of the above
     - With PROJ 6+, the order of coordinates for EPSG geographic coordinate reference systems is latitude first,